KarenHarley/Workout-Tracker/README.md

 ## Description

-This application allows users that are not signed up or logged in to view all of the blog posts and even see the comments when clicking on a specific post.
-When the user signs up or logs in, then they can comment on a post and even create their own.
-The user also has the ablity to update or delete a created post.
+This application allows users to easily create a new workout and modify the current workout.
+It also allows users to see the past workouts in a chart.
+The objective of the app is to help the  consumer reach their fitness goals more quickly because they can track their workout progress.

 ## Table of Contents